27 Jan What’s the Difference Between Cadmium and Zinc Nickel Plating?

 These advantages make cadmium a desirable coating for applications spanning a wide range of industries.
 For example, its built-in lubricity helps prevent machine parts from galling, and its high conductivity and solderability make it useful in the electronics industry.

 Cadmium is highly resistant to corrosion from salt water, so it’s an ideal coating for parts used in the aerospace and defense industries.
-And its superior corrosion resistance is also important in the automotive industry.
+Its superior corrosion resistance is also important in the automotive industry.

 Zinc Nickel as a Safe Alternative to Cadmium

 Despite its many benefits, cadmium can be extremely dangerous unless it’s handled properly.
-It has been banned by the European Union and heavily limited to certain applications in the United States, such as electroplating for the aerospace and defense industries.
+In fact, cadmium has been banned by the European Union and heavily limited to certain applications in the United States.
+Currently, cadmium can only be used in the U.S. as a plating metal for the aerospace and defense industries.

 However, zinc-nickel plating is an environmentally safe alternative that offers many of the same advantages as cadmium.
-In fact, zinc-nickel plating has been recently approved as a substitute for cadmium landing gears.
+Zinc-nickel plating has been recently approved as a substitute for cadmium landing gears.

 Zinc-nickel electroplating provides a protective, sacrificial coating, just like cadmium.
 It also offers excellent corrosion resistance and ductility.
-However, a major difference is that zinc-nickel has high hardness and is resistant to high temperatures, while cadmium is soft and not as heat-resistant.
+However, a major difference between the two plating metals is that zinc-nickel has high hardness and is resistant to high temperatures, while cadmium is soft and not as heat-resistant.

-Because zinc-nickel plating and cadmium are so similar, they are used in many of the same industries, such as aerospace and defense.
-Zinc-nickel plating is often used for landing gears, bushings, and actuators.
+Because zinc-nickel plating and cadmium are so similar, they have applications in many of the same industries, such as aerospace and defense.
+Zinc-nickel plating is ideal for landing gears, bushings, and actuators.

 Cadmium and Zinc-Nickel Plating in Phoenix, Arizona